ceruulean/cv/content/portfolio/accessibility.md

 `role="alert"` assigns the `aria-live` and `aria-atomic` attributes automatically.

-`aria-atomic` indicates whether the component contains nested pieces which will receive updates.
-If an element is set to `aria-atomic="true"`, screenreaders will read out the entire text.
+`aria-atomic` indicates whether any nested children should be considered part of the whole.
+If an element is set to `aria-atomic="true"`, a screen reader will read out the entire text.
 This is common when only changing `<span>` elements:

 ```
 <aside aria-atomic="true" aria-live="polite">